-BLC community of teachers and support staff offer a learning environment that pays close attention to each individual students needs and promotes equal education opportunities to all students.
+BLC community of teachers and support staff offers a learning environment that pays close attention to each individual student's needs and promotes equal education opportunities for all students.

 Conveniently located in the heart of Melbourne city, the location of BLC is accessible to all students by using public transport.
-It is at a close distance from Melbourne Central Station, and a huge network of free trams, city libraries, shops and restaurants.
+It is at a close distance from Melbourne Central Station, and has a huge network of free trams, city libraries, shops, and restaurants.

-If there are any queries about our college and courses, please feel free to contact us via phone, email or visit our college.
+If there are any queries about our college and courses, please feel free to contact us via phone, email, or visit our college.
 The contact details are listed below.

-Address : Level 2, 540 Elizabeth Street, Melbourne, VIC 3000 Training Kitchen: 727 Nicholson Street, Carlton North, Vic 3054
+Address: Level 2, 540 Elizabeth Street, Melbourne, VIC 3000 Training Kitchen: 727 Nicholson Street, Carlton North, Vic 3054

-Phone : (03) 9349 2513
+Phone: (03) 9349 2513

-Email : admin@bluelotus.edu.auWebsite : www.bluelotus.edu.au
+Email: admin@bluelotus.edu.au

+Website: www.bluelotus.edu.au